OpenTranslationBible/open-bible/en-GB/57.Philemon/md/philemon-01.md

 As do Mark, Aristarchus, Demas, and Luke, who are my fellow workers.

 ## Philemon 1:25
-The grace of the Lord Jesus Christ be with your spirit.
+May the grace of the Lord Jesus Christ be with your spirit.